 There are two main solutions that dental implants can provide:

 - Place 2-4 implants and a removable denture that snaps in.
 This is a major improvement over conventional dentures and can be a viable treatment choice.
-The fewer number of implants reduce the cost.
+Fewer implants reduce the cost.

 7. I have had extensive dental work done multiple times and I don’t want to go through it again.
 What can you offer?

 Many people have experienced repeated dental work.
-If things are falling apart yet again and it all needs were redone, this may be the time to consider a different approach.
-Removing the teeth, or what is left of them, and using the good remaining bone to place dental implants for a new foundation is a very logical (and cost effective) alternative.
+If things are falling apart yet again and it all needs to be redone, this may be the time to consider a different approach.
+Removing the teeth, or what is left of them, and using the good remaining bone to place dental implants for a new foundation is a very logical (and cost-effective) alternative.
 Dental implant supported teeth will greatly reduce your need for significant dental work in the future.